angusryer/agendified/README.md

 # agendified

-## The app that simplifies booking and payment for you clients.
+## The app that simplifies booking and payment for your clients.